Employment and employee benefits in Italy: overview

 In case of voluntary or therapeutic termination of pregnancy 180 days after the beginning of the pregnancy, or in case of the death of the child at birth or during maternity leave, female employees can return to work at any time with at least ten days' notice to the employer (subject to specific medical approval).

-Finally, the resignations and mutual termination agreements of parents with children under the age of three must always be validated and confirmed by such mothers or fathers through a special procedure.
-Failure to do so makes the resignation/mutual termination agreement ineffective.
+Additionally, the resignations and mutual termination agreements of parents with children under the age of three must always be validated and confirmed by such mothers or fathers through a special procedure.
+Failure to do so renders the resignation/mutual termination agreement ineffective.

 If the mother does not take maternity leave (due to death, infirmity or the father having exclusive custody), the father is entitled to three months' paternity leave after childbirth.
 This right does not apply in any other circumstances.